Atticus29/dataJitsu/specs.md

     - [ ] Most common points scored
     - [ ] Most common points lost
     - [ ] Most effective submission
-- [ ] Users are required to annotate a video each month or pay $5/yr
+- [ ] Users are required to annotate a video each month or pay $2/month or $6/6 months or $10/yr.
   - [ ] A video is provided for them
   - [ ] The first time they annotate, a tutorial is provided
   - [ ] A refresher tutorial is available